Arrillaga Center for Sports & Recreation (ACSR)

 City of San Jose- Department of Parks, Recreation & Neighborhood Services

 Department of Parks, Recreation & Neighborhood Services houses The Office of Therapeutic Services which offers city-wide adapted sports, social recreation and mental health day rehabilitation programs.
 Click here for a list of all access recreation classes.

 ETC in San Francisco offers whitewater rafting, sea kayaking and cross-country skiing adventures for people of all ages with mobility, vision or hearing impairments; emotional or developmental disabilities; or serious illnesses.
 ETC books trips for agencies, schools and individuals with special needs, along with their families and friends.

 United States Power Soccer Association (USPSA)

-USPSA's mission and hope is that all persons with disabilities who use power wheelchairs will have the opportunity to play and experience power soccer.
-If you are interested in playing with any of the eight teams that are located in Northern California, contact the USPSA for more information.
+USPSA's mission and hope is "that all persons with disabilities who use power wheelchairs will have the opportunity to play and experience power soccer."
+If you are interested in playing with a team located in northern California or around the U.S., contact the USPSA for more information.